intelsmartedgeons/docs/experience-kits/private-wireless-experience-kit.md

 ## Summary and Next Steps

 This guide explained how to deploy the Private Wireless Experience Kit.
-The blueprint for private wireless deployment through Intel® Smart Edge Open efficiently deploys, manages, and optimizes network functions and applications specifically for an on-premises private wireless network.
+The blueprint for private wireless deployment through Intel® Smart Edge efficiently deploys, manages, and optimizes network functions and applications specifically for an on-premises private wireless network.
 You can continue to customize this deployment to meet your own use cases.

 ### Next Steps
 - Install the [Wireless Network Ready Intelligent Traffic Management reference implementation.](https://github.com/smart-edge-open/edgeapps/blob/master/applications/wnr-itm-app/README.md)